-London crime statistics including map and crime rate data
+London crime statistics: Interactive map and crime rate data

-Discover the latest crime statistics and the crime rate in the UK’s capital city including broken down by borough.
+Discover the latest crime statistics and crime rate in the UK’s capital city, broken down by borough.

-When you’re thinking of moving to an area, checking local crime rates is one way of getting a feel for the place and the type of security you should consider.
-And they’ll impact your insurance premium, too.
-Here, we’ve compared rates and types of crime for London boroughs.
+If you’re thinking of moving to a new area, checking the local crime rates is one way of getting a feel for the place and figuring out the type of security you should consider.
+The level of crime will impact your home insurance premium, too.
+Here, we’ve compared crime rates and types of crime for different London boroughs.

 London crime rate